Th3ThirdMan/music-quiz/README.md

   <br>

   * I encountered a few issues where the site didn't meet my intended expectations.
 This primarily resided in the arena of responsiveness when viewing the screen at mobile level.
-The navigation bar was reflected as a desktop view when rendered down to a mobile screen.
-A fix for this was to employ the flex property to adjust this issue and view the website in a proper mobile aspect.
+The quiz didn't render seamlessly in a landscape view.
+A fix for this was to dispense with static height and width properties that were yielding limitations when added to the body.

-  * I encountered issues with the sub-images and text on the landing page.
-A container class worked well here with the images and text, assuming an equality to both, which helped when viewing on lower height and width screens.
+  * Much to my chagrin, the project's quiz page featured radio buttons which wouldn't have been an initial preference for inclusion.
+They work as designed, but limitations in time and JavaScript learning prevented a nicer styling method whereby a user can submit answers.
+It wasn't necessarily a bug but I attempted many workarounds to diminish or hide their presence as I felt that they didn't quite suit the aesthetic of the quiz that I was hoping to make.

   * Again with the sub-images on the Welcome page the images didn't align correctly as per my expectation, but through testing and research the background-size property played a part in correcting this.